Bambo-Rambo/TinyFinder/README.md

 * Index filtering depending on the user's preferences
 * DexNav RNG support (Egg moves are not predicted)
 * Normal Wild RNG support for every location.
 Indexes that generate hordes instead, are not shown.
 The NPC influence is accounted for, as well.
 * Support for Horde RNG in caves (Honey).
 Also, for triggering hordes by moving (stable delay unlike Honey/Sweet Scent - in ORAS only possible at Long grass).
-Location matters and the NPC influence is accounted for, as well.
+Location matters and the NPC influence is accounted for, as well
-* Wild RNG using honey for places that allow it (those that don't generate hordes).
+* Wild RNG using honey for places that allow it (those that don't generate hordes)
-* Option to use the Poke Radar from the bag instead of the Y menu (makes every index reachable).
+* Option to use the Poke Radar from the bag instead of the Y menu (makes every index reachable)
-* Support for Swopping encounters in XY Victory Road (since Sync is calculated differently).
+* Support for Swopping encounters in XY Victory Road (since Sync is calculated differently)

 ### Step 1 - Calibration